 I live near Seattle with my 5-year-old daughter and 3-year-old son.
 I am the luckiest mom that ever lived.

 I write about what inspires me, what scares me, what confuses me, hurts me, and makes me want to love, more, and fear, less.
 I don’t write unless I have something to say.
 I use sarcasm to gloss over some of the painful bits and I tend to over-share.
 I apologize for neither.

-Thanks for stopping by and please leave comments if you are moved to do so because I’m more insecure than I’d care to admit.
+Thanks for stopping by and please leave comments if you are so moved because I’m more sensitive than I’d care to admit.